 If 2018 was the year of defining multi-enterprise supply chain business networks, then 2019 will be about what you do with the ones you have.
 Make 2019 the year you strengthen your capacity for supply chain collaboration, optimization, and scalability – because these features are what effectively drive all your other goals.
 It will be about recognizing that the future network is not something to wait for, but something that industry leaders are already building, and to keep waiting is to be left behind.

 There's no time like the present to start making the most of your business network.
-If you're looking for a good place to start, begin by choosing the right control tower for your digital supply chain.
+If you're looking for a good place to start, begin by choosing the right orchestration platform for your digital supply chain.